 Finalist, Mississippi Review 2019 Prize in Fiction

 Published in Mississippi Review Volume 47, Number 1 & 2, Summer 2019

-A story triggered by the “zero tolerance” policy at the U.S./Mexico border, “Little Buzzcut” explores spiritual pain and resilience as a child separated from his mother grows up faster than he should, and the Border Patrol Agent who carried out the separation order comes to terms with what he has done.
+Triggered by family separations at the U.S./Mexico border, “Little Buzzcut” explores spiritual pain and resilience as a child taken from his mother grows up faster than he should, and the Border Patrol Agent who carried out the separation order comes to terms with what he has done.